Enumerating complex rank $n$ vector bundles on $\mathbb CP^{n+1}$: Introduction

 \subsection{Acknowledgements}

 I would like to thank a referee for \cite{Opie-r3p5} for asking about the enumeration of rank $4$ bundles on $\CP^5$, which led to this project.
-I am also grateful to Mike Hill, Mike Hopkins, and Alexander Smith for useful conversations.
+I am grateful to Mike Hill, Mike Hopkins, Yang Hu, and Alexander Smith for useful conversations.

-This project was supported by an NSF Postdoctoral Research Fellowship, Award No. 2202914.
+This project was supported by an National Science Foundation Mathematical Sciences Postdoctoral Research Fellowship, Award No. 2202914.